-Every school receives a survey covering internal and external fabric, mechanical and electrical services and external areas.
-All surveys are undertaken by the Council's Physical Resources and Procurement (PRP) Service and are paid for through a combination of the Schools Traded Service for Repairs and Maintenance and the Learning & Early Support Capital Plan.
+Every school receives a survey covering internal and external fabric, technical services and external areas.
+All surveys are undertaken by the Council and paid for through a combination of the Schools Traded Service for Repairs and Maintenance and the Learning & Early Support Capital Plan.